 Mitigate the risk of compromised CI/CD pipelines

-One of the main changes Mettle's platform team wanted to make was making sure the CI tooling (Concourse) was secure and wasn’t an attack vendor into other environments.
+One of the main changes Mettle's platform team wanted to make was making sure the CI tooling (Concourse) was secure and wasn’t an attack vector into other environments.
 If hackers were to penetrate a cluster, the first place they would go to would be the CI machine(s) because they always have elevated privileges to access environments/clusters.
 Prior to implementing GitOps, Concourse had the ability to create, edit and delete almost anything in all of their clusters.
 This meant that the current state of a cluster could only truly be determined by Concourse itself.

 Decrease operational overhead whilst being compliant